-The fourth section is at the core of the questionnaire because it concerns the problematic of Evaluation.
-It tries to discover the informants' points of view towards the notion of evaluation in general and the final exam of third year classes (BAC).The eighth question is asked to know the use of the written or/and the oral exams when testing their students.95.65% said that they preferred testing their students by written exams whereas 52.17% affirmed that they liked testing their students by oral exams.
-Again the total of the two results is not 100% because some informants had chosen both of the choices.
+The fourth section is at the core of the questionnaire because it concerns the problem of Evaluation.
+It tries to discover the informants' points of view towards the notion of evaluation in general and the final exam of third-year classes (BAC).
+The eighth question is asked to know the use of the written or/and the oral exams when testing their students.
+95.65% said that they preferred testing their students by written exams whereas 52.17% affirmed that they liked testing their students by oral exams.

-The ninth question seeks informants' points of view about the results of their students during the year comparing with their results in the BAC exam.
+The ninth question seeks informants' points of view about the results of their students during the year compared with their results in the BAC exam.
 The leading category of teachers surveyed (56.52%) answered that it is often the same results, 13.04 said that it was rarely the same results and only 08.96 declared that it is always the same results, those who answered with 'often' an 'rarely' were requested to justify their answers in question ten.
-As a matter of fact, they had differently responded to this question.
+In fact, they had differently responded to this question.
 This diversity is due to the respondents' experience in teaching.
-Their answers have amalgamated between pedagogical ,psychological or personal factors: According to them, it is because of the level, attitude of learners and it is also up to the subject of the exam and more importantly to students' competencies.
+Their answers have amalgamated between pedagogical, psychological or personal factors:

+According to them, it is because of the level, attitude of learners and it is also up to the subject of the exam and more importantly to students' competencies.
 Some argued; merely because we usually don't test what we teach especially the four skills.
 Others said that it's because the BAC is not well-designed.